 The second issue concerns the unit of observation.
-We take the adult individual as the basic unit, and we assume that income is equally split between adult household members (see Alvaredo et al, 2016).
-We are therefore interested in the distribution of per-adult equal-split income3.
-We normalize our series to the adult population (i.e. aged 20 and more).
-Using the generalized Pareto interpolation techniques developed in Blanchet, Fournier and Piketty (2017) and the gpinter web interface (www.wid.world/gpinter), we estimate the full distribution of raw survey income separately for all countries and for the region as a whole4.
-We express the distributions in terms of generalized percentiles (or g-percentiles)5.
+We take the adult individual as the basic unit, and we assume that income is equally split between adult household members.3 We normalize our series to the adult population (aged 20 and above).
+Using the generalized Pareto interpolation techniques developed in Blanchet, Fournier and Piketty (2017), and the gpinter web interface (www.wid.world/gpinter), we estimate the full distribution of raw survey income separately for all countries and for the region as a whole.4 We express the distributions in terms of generalized percentiles (or g-percentiles).5